kubernetes-sigs/network-policy-api/site-src/npeps/npep-133-fqdn-egress-selector.md

   (for example `kubernetes.io`).
 * Support basic wildcard matching capabilities when specifying FQDNs (for example `*.cloud-provider.io`)
-* Currently only `ALLOW` type rules are proposed.
+* Currently only `ACCEPT` type rules are proposed.
   * Safely enforcing `DENY` rules based on FQDN selectors is difficult as there is no guarantee a Network Policy plugin is aware of all IPs backing a FQDN policy.
 If a Network Policy plugin has incomplete information, it may accidentally allow traffic to an IP belonging to a denied domain.
 This would constitute a security breach.

-    By contrast, `ALLOW` rules, which may also have an incomplete list of IPs, would not create a security breach.
+    By contrast, `ACCEPT` rules, which may also have an incomplete list of IPs, would not create a security breach.
 In case of incomplete information, valid traffic would be dropped as the plugin believes the destination IP does not belong to the domain.
 While this is definitely undesirable, it is at least not an unsafe failure.

-* Currently only Admin tier of ClusterNetworkPolicy is the intended scope for this proposal.
-  * Since Kubernetes NetworkPolicy does not have a FQDN selector, adding this capability to Baseline tier could result in writing baseline rules that can't be replicated by an overriding NetworkPolicy.
-For example, if Baseline tier allows traffic to `example.io`, but the namespace admin installs a Kubernetes Network Policy, the namespace admin has no way to replicate the `example.io` selector using just Kubernetes Network Policies.
+* DomainNames may only be used with Accept action (not Pass or Deny).
+  * The rationale for excluding Deny is described above.
+  * Pass is excluded for now because no existing implementations support DomainNames with Pass and there is no strong use case for it.
+This restriction may be relaxed in the future.

 ## Non-Goals